 The writers behind this newsletter.

-Dr. Ari Gartin is a mental health and forensic consultant writing on diagnosis, deception, true crime, and Munchausen by Proxy.
-Board member, Munchausen Support.
+Dr. Ari is a mental health and forensic consultant writing on diagnosis, deception, crime and media, and Munchausen by Proxy.
+If you or someone you know suspects Munchausen by Proxy, please reach directly out to me at [email protected]

 You can find recent issues that have been published by The Investigative Psychologist on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.